Herbalife Ltd: New 52-Week Low Set Today (HLF) | Comtex SmarTrend

 Herbalife Ltd: New 52-Week Low Set Today (HLF)

-Herbalife Ltd (NYSE:HLF) traded at a new 52-week low today of $30.56.
-This new low was reached on below average trading volume as 139,000 shares traded hands, while the average 30-day volume is approximately 1.5 million shares.
+Shares of Herbalife Ltd (NYSE:HLF) traded at a new 52-week low today of $24.96.
+So far today approximately 75,000 shares have been exchanged, as compared to an average 30-day volume of 1.6 million shares.

 Herbalife Nutrition Ltd. operates as a nutrition company.
 The Company manufactures and sells weight management, meals and snacks, sports and fitness, energy, and nutritional products, as well as personal care products.
 Herbalife Nutrition serves clients worldwide.